Counselling services

 Treatment Planning For EMDR Therapy

-You and your therapist work to ensure you are comfortable dealing with disturbing memories and have resources, support, and a plan for making therapy a positive experience.
+You and your therapist actively work to create a comfortable environment where you feel at ease addressing disturbing memories.
+Additionally, you will receive resources, support, and a plan for making therapy a positive and constructive experience.

 Phase 3